Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

-The main category of sources is split into two; primary and secondary sources.
+The main category of sources is split into primary and secondary.

-Primary sources are pieces of evidence such as a document, an artefact, diary, autobiography, etc. that was created around the time that you are studying.
+Primary sources are evidence such as a document, an artefact, diary, autobiography, etc., created around the time you are studying.

-Secondary sources are sources that were created at least 100 years after the event of study.
+Secondary sources are sources created some time after the event being studied.
 This can include websites, books, newspaper articles, television shows, youtube videos, etc.

 Types of Sources You Can Come Across